 Frequently asked questions

-Are Maurten / SiS Beta Fuel / Tailwind low-FODMAP?
-Generally yes — they are built on glucose + maltodextrin + sucrose without high-fructose corn syrup or honey.
-Always check current labels.
+Generally yes — both are built on glucose and maltodextrin without high-fructose corn syrup or honey.
+Always verify current labels, as formulations can change between product batches.

-Can vegans do low-FODMAP?
-Yes — but it requires more planning.
-Tofu, tempeh, rice, oats, maple syrup, low-FODMAP fruit, peanut butter (small portion), and lactose-free protein powders form the base.
+Yes, but it requires planning.
+Tofu, tempeh, rice, oats, maple syrup, low-FODMAP fruit, peanut butter in small portions, and lactose-free protein powders form the base.
+Beans and most legumes are off the low-FODMAP list, which is the main constraint for plant-based athletes.